luohoa97/FLUXLANG/README.md

 # FLUXLANG
 A lightweight easy to understand programming language like LUA but compiled, It's seamless nature makes it like an interpreted language.
+It is memory safe like rust without strict borrowing rules.

 ## Syntax